After six months of war, powers push for new Libyan talks at U.N.

-UNITED NATIONS (Reuters) - Major powers sought to bury their differences over Libya at the United Nations on Thursday after six months of war that has plunged the oil producing nation into crisis with few signs of a peace efforts bearing fruit.
+UNITED NATIONS, Sept 26 (Reuters) - Major powers sought to bury their differences over Libya at the United Nations on Thursday after six months of war that has plunged the oil producing nation into crisis with few signs of a peace efforts bearing fruit.

 Libya’s conflict has increasingly become a proxy war between foreign powers, which have been backing various armed groups since the 2011 uprising against Muammar Gaddafi.
 The former rebels have been fighting each other since then.

-The meeting is the first major diplomatic push since eastern forces loyal to Haftar in April launched an offensive to take Tripoli, held by the internationally recognized government of Premier Fayez al-Serraj.
+The meeting is the first major diplomatic push since eastern forces loyal to Haftar in April launched an offensive to take Tripoli, held by the internationally recognised government of Premier Fayez al-Serraj.

 The campaign has displaced more than 120,000 people and derailed years of U.N peace efforts but gone nowhere as Haftar’s forces have been unable to breach Tripoli’s southern suburbs.